Convex-Dev/convex/docs/tutorial/lisp-guide.md

 ### Creating an Actor

 To create an Actor, you need to deploy some code to initialise the actor.
-The code is executed when the Actor is deployed, and can be used to set up the environment of the actor.
+The code is executed when the Actor is deployed, and can be used to set up the environment of the actor, e.g. defining new values or functions.

 ```clojure
 ;; Deploy an actor, get the resulting address